 Logical Interface Description Data Input Local Port: Data Output Connects to the private network via the transceiver, sending and receiving plaintext user data.
-Network Port: Connects to the public network via the transceiver, sending and receiving ciphertext and plaintext user data to and from a far end module.
-Sends authentication data and RSA key exchange components to a far end module.
+Network Port: • Connects to the public network via the transceiver, sending and receiving cipher text and plaintext user data to and from a far end module. • Sends authentication data and RSA key exchange components to a far end module.
 Receives authentication data, RSA key exchange components from a far end module.
-The module can be set to bypass, to send and receive plaintext for the selected connection.
+The module can be set to bypass, to send and receive plaintext for selected connections.

-Logical Interface Description Control Input Control Input is provided by the front panel keypad, the serial port, the Ethernet Port (out-of-band control), and the Local and Network ports (in-band control) as follows: The front panel keypad is used for initialization prior to authentication and operation in the approved mode.
-An operator uses the keypad to set the IP address for remote administration by SMC, set the system clock and load the certificate (in conjunction with the SMC).
-The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
+Logical Interface Description Control Input Control Input is provided by the front panel keypad, the serial port, the Ethernet Port (out-of-band control), the USB Port, and the Local and Network ports (in-band control) as follows: • The front panel keypad is used for initialization prior to authentication and operation in the approved mode.
+An operator uses the keypad to set the IP address for remote administration by SMC, set the system clock and load the certificate (in conjunction with the SMC). • The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
 This port receives control input (protected via a username and password) from a locally connected terminal.
 The front panel RJ45 Ethernet port receives out-of-band control input from the SMC application.
-Local and Network ports may receive in-band control input, protected via the SNMPv3 security mechanisms, from the SMC application.
-Status output Status output is provided by the LCD, front and rear panel LEDs, the Front Panel DB9 RS-232 port, the Ethernet Port (out-of-band status), and the Local and Network ports (in-band status) as follows: The LCD indicates the state of RSA keys and certificates and displays command data being entered using the front panel keypad.
-Front and rear panel LEDs indicate error states, state of the local and network interfaces, alarm, temperature, and battery state.
-The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
+Session establishment, heartbeat messages and key update messages between encryptors travel on the layer 2 LAN subnet via the front panel RJ45 Ethernet port. • The front panel USB port, while shipped in a locked configuration, may be unlocked by the Crypto Officer and used to apply firmware updates to the encryptor.
+Status Output Status output is provided by the LCD display, front and rear panel LEDs, the Front Panel DB9 RS-232 port, the Ethernet Port (out-of-band status), and the Local and Network ports (in-band status) as follows: • The LCD indicates the state of RSA keys and certificates and displays command data being entered using the front panel keypad.
+Front and rear panel LEDs indicate error states, state of the local and network interfaces, alarm, temperature, and battery state. • The front panel DB9 RS-232 serial console port may be used for initialization prior to authentication and operation in the approved mode as an alternative to using the keypad.
 It is also used for monitoring some operations.
 This port sends status output (protected via a username and password) to a locally connected terminal.
 The front panel RJ45 Ethernet port sends out-of-band status output information to an SMC application.
-Local and Network ports may send in-band status output information, protected via the SNMPv3 security mechanisms, to the SMC application.
+Local and Network ports may send in-band status output information, protected via SNMPv3 security mechanisms, to the SMC application.